Deeply Learned Robust Matrix Completion for Large-scale Low-rank Data Recovery: Numerical experiments

 \subsection{Real datasets}

 \textbf{Video background subtraction.} In this section, we implement LRMC for video background subtraction, employing the VIRAT video dataset \cite{oh2011large} as our benchmark dataset.
 VIRAT comprises a diverse collection of videos characterized by colorful scenes with static backgrounds.
-The videos have been separated into training and testing sets, with $305$ videos for training and $5$ videos for verification\footnote{ VIRAT is available at \url{https://viratdata.org}.
-The names of the tested videos correspond to these original video numbers in VIRAT: Video 1: S\_000203\_04\_000903\_001086, Video 2: S\_010202\_01\_000055\_000147, Video 3: S\_040000\_05\_000668\_000703, Video 4: S\_050000\_04\_000640\_000690, Video 5: S\_050201\_10\_001992\_002056.}.
-All videos have the same frame size $320\times180$ but different frame numbers which are reported in \Cref{tab:video}.
+The videos have been separated into training and testing sets, with $305$ videos for training and $5$ videos for verification\footnote{ Available at \url{https://viratdata.org}.
+The tested videos correspond to the original video numbers in VIRAT: 1: S\_000203\_04\_000903\_001086.
+2: S\_010202\_01\_000055\_000147.
+3: S\_040000\_05\_000668\_000703.
+4: S\_050000\_04\_000640\_000690.
+5: S\_050201\_10\_001992\_002056.}.
+All videos have the same frame size $320\times180$ but different frame numbers, which are reported in \Cref{tab:video}.
 We first convert all videos to grayscale.
 Next, each frame of a video is vectorized and becomes a matrix column, and all frames of a video form a data matrix.
 The static backgrounds are the low-rank component of the data matrices and moving objects can be viewed as outliers, thus we can separate the backgrounds and foregrounds via RMC.
 Given partial observation, $\BS$ can not be fully recovered; thus the foreground is defined as $\BY-\BX_\mathrm{output}$ in this case.
-The runtime results are provided in \Cref{tab:video}, with selected visual results presented in \Cref{fig:visualization_virat}.
+The runtime results are provided in \Cref{tab:video}, with selected visual results presented in Fig.~\ref{fig:visualization_virat}.
 The visual results of LRMC look crispy for both observation rates and LRMC with $p=10\%$ achieves over $10\times$ speedup than ScaledGD.

-\textbf{Ultrasound imaging.} We compare LRMC with CORONA \cite{cohen2019deep}, a state-of-the-art learning-based RPCA method (i.e., RMC with $p=1$), on ultrasound imaging.
-The benchmark consists of $2400$ training examples and $800$ validation examples, which is publicly available at \url{https://www.wisdom.weizmann.ac.il/~yonina}.
+\textbf{Ultrasound imaging.} We compare LRMC with CORONA \cite{cohen2019deep}, a state-of-the-art learning-based RPCA method (i.e., RMC with $p=1$), on ultrasound imaging benchmark\footnote{Available at \url{https://www.wisdom.weizmann.ac.il/~yonina}.} that consists of $2400$ training examples and $800$ validation examples.
 Each example is of size $1024 \times 40$.
 The target rank of the low-rank matrix is set to be $r=1$.
 Recovery accuracy is measured by $\mathrm{loss} = \mathrm{MSE}(X_\mathrm{output}, X_\star)$, where $\mathrm{MSE}$ stands for mean square error.
-The test results are reported in Table~\ref{tab:ultrasound}.
+The test results are reported in \Cref{tab:ultrasound}.